divyasri293/8-Weeks-SQL-Challenge/PizzaRunner.md

 ```

 -------------------------------------------------------------------------------------------
+What was the difference between the longest and shortest delivery times for all orders?
 ```
 SELECT MAX(duration + 0)- MIN(duration + 0) AS difference FROM runner_orders
 WHERE (duration + 0) is not NULL;